jemacchi/cdxd/README.md

 * entity/class destination  (ie. SampleBClass)
 * message text (required to be enclosed in quotation marks) (ie. 'Message 2')

+Or Notes implemented doclets:
+* @cdxd.note --> Add notes to defined entity

+Params :
+* diagram code (ie. SequenceDiagram1)
+* call order number  (ie. 3)
+* note location  (right|left|over)
+* message text (required to be enclosed in quotation marks) (ie. 'Message 2')

 Doclet assumes the entity source as the current memberof property of the doclet (that means that uses the class definition).
 Using doclet in this way, you can distribute a sequence diagram documentation throw the code as it's really invoked.

 ## Author